-ONLINE Online homework, including, but not limited to, Connect Chapter Activities, Connect Chapter Quizzes, and EdPuzzle lectures must be completed before 8:00 AM on the date the assignment is due, typically the date of the class meeting.
+ONLINE Online homework, including, but not limited to, MindTap Activities and EdPuzzle lectures must be completed before 8:00 AM on the date the assignment is due, typically the date of the class meeting.

-For example, if the calendar states that we will cover Chapters 1 and 9 during class, the prepared student will have completed all Chapters 1 & 9 Activities (online) and the Chapters 1 & 9 quizzes (online) along with any additional videos/lectures from EdPuzzle.
+For example, if the calendar states that we will cover "A Rose for Emily" and Antigone, the prepared student will have completed all homework (online) and read the works along with any additional videos/lectures from EdPuzzle.
 The score for these assignments will be averaged as the student's attendance and participation grade.

-Connect Power of Process and Learn Smart Achieve assignments and Grammar-related EdPuzzle assignments will be due on Sundays by 11:59 PM CST.
+Some assignments will be due on Sundays by 11:59 PM CST and are noted on the calendar.

 IN CLASS: Students are responsible for completing the critical reading, writing, and grammar assignments as identified on the course calendar.
-In class assignments included in the participation grade may include, but not be limited to, in-class writings, group discussions, quizzes, editing tests, grammar exercises, etc.
+In-class assignments included in the participation grade may include, but not be limited to, in-class writings, group discussions, quizzes, etc.